PiyushMittl/Java-DesignPattern-Blogs/designpatterns-categories.md

 **Q: "When would you use Factory vs Abstract Factory?"**

 **Good Answer:**
 - "Use **Factory** when you need to create one type of object based on conditions.
-Example: Creating different payment processors (Stripe, PayPal, Apple Pay) based on user preference.
+Example: Creating different payment methods (`CreditCard`, `PayPal`, `Bitcoin`) based on customer selection at checkout, or creating mobile phone models (`MiBolt`, `MiFire`, `MiUltra`) based on customer order.

 - Use **Abstract Factory** when you need families of related objects.
-Example: Creating cloud provider SDKs where each provider (AWS, Azure, GCP) needs a family of clients (storage, compute, database) that work together.
+Example: Creating cloud provider SDKs where each provider (AWS, Azure, GCP) needs a family of clients (storage, compute, database) that work together consistently.

-  In our system, we used Factory for payment processors because we only needed one object type.
-If we were building a multi-cloud platform, Abstract Factory would be better."
+  In our e-commerce system, we used Factory for payment methods because we only needed one object type per transaction.
+If we were building a multi-cloud deployment platform, Abstract Factory would be better to ensure all AWS components or all Azure components work together."

 ### 🔥 Advanced Interview Topics